I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-The mighty Black Sabbath invented Heavy Metal and ruled the 1970s hard-rock scene with their ear splitting, doom-laden odes to War Pigs, Sweet Leaves, and Paranoia, but drugs and egos tore them apart when they should've been enjoying their greatest success.
-By the time I started getting into metal in the early 1980s, Black Sabbath had all but fallen off the musical radar.
-Instead of commanding their due respect as Elder Statesmen of the genre they'd helped forge, the legendary Brits were considered "washed up" or "irrelevant" at the time.
-While former Sabbath frontmen Ozzy Osbourne and Ronnie James Dio had both moved on to solo careers which were outshining their Blackened former home, guitarist Tony Iommi was struggling to keep the Sabbath flame burning - with mixed results.
-1983's Born Again featured Ian Gillan of Deep Purple fame on vocals and enjoyed some mild chart success, but it failed to vault Sabbath back to the forefront of the Metal movement.
-Gillan jumped ship for a Deep Purple reunion as soon as the Born Again tour was finished, and after a brief reunion set by all four original Sabbath members at the massive "Live Aid" charity concert in the summer of '85, the band was officially considered "on hiatus" as Tony Iommi began work on a new project... his first-ever solo album, which was to be titled Seventh Star.
+Guitarist Tony Iommi tried to keep the Sabbath flame burning, with mixed results.
+1983's Born Again featured Ian Gillan of Deep Purple fame on vocals and enjoyed some mild chart success, but Gillan jumped ship for a Deep Purple reunion as soon as the Born Again tour was finished.
+After a brief reunion set by all four original Sabbath members at the massive "Live Aid" charity concert in summer '85, the band was officially put "on hiatus."
+Tony Iommi began work on his first-ever solo album, which was to be titled Seventh Star.

-With Sabbath on ice, Iommi was intent on exploring new musical ideas and he hired a crew of high-powered studio musicians to help bring Seventh Star to fruition, including bassist Dave "The Beast" Spitz (older brother of Anthrax guitarist Dan Spitz), drummer Eric Singer (who would later go on to successful stints with Alice Cooper and KISS) and long time Sabbath keyboardist Geoff Nichols.
+Iommi hired a crew of high-powered studio musicians to help bring Seventh Star to fruition, including bassist Dave "The Beast" Spitz (older brother of Anthrax guitarist Dan Spitz) and drummer Eric Singer (who would later go on to successful stints with Alice Cooper and KISS).
 Tony's original plan for Seventh Star was to feature a variety of guest vocalists, each singing one of the album's tracks.
 However, scheduling conflicts eventually led him to scrap that idea and utilize Glenn Hughes (ex-Deep Purple and Trapeze) on vocals for the entire album.
-(Iommi would later revisit the "one album with many singers" concept on his 2000 solo disc Iommi, which featured vocal contributions from Henry Rollins, Peter Steele, Serj Tankian and Phil Anselmo, among others.)
+(Tony would later revisit the "one album with many singers" concept on his 2000 solo disc Iommi, which featured vocal contributions from Henry Rollins, Peter Steele, Serj Tankian and Phil Anselmo, among others.)

-When it was completed, Tony's Seventh Star was a slicker, much more melodic disc than most Sabbath platters....which became a problem when the suits at Warner Bros.
-Records refused to release it as an Iommi solo album, and insisted that Tony attach the Black Sabbath name to it.
-D'OH!
+When it was completed, Tony's Seventh Star was a much slicker, more melodic disc than most Sabbath platters....which became a problem when the suits at Warner Bros.
+Records refused to release it as an Iommi solo album, insisting that Tony attach the Black Sabbath name to it.